 * It’s not recommended to overlap the absorber “lengthwise”, but overlap of the flat area (sides) is fine.

 * Many builders are installing a narrow (2″-3″) aluminum strip under the tubing to assist in heat transfer from the absorber to the heat transfer tube.
 On the 90% wrap this gives no benefit.
-Gary Reysa, of Build It Solar, likes to install a bead of good caulk as well.
+Some builders install caulking/silicone on the tubing to absorber connection.
+I’ve conducted tests and could not see a measurable difference in performance.
+What I HAVE found is any disassembly later will be hugely more difficult with caulking/silicone applied during original construction.

 * The “Vice Grip” Clamps we’ve designed work very well during final installation of the absorber on the tubing.
 You can make your own, or we have them available for purchase as well.
 Tight contact between the aluminum and tubing is essential to good collector performance.